-- The right to inspect and review your education records.
-Students should submit to the registrar a written request that identifies the record(s) they wish to inspect.
-The School of Visual Arts will make arrangements for access and notify the student of the time and place where the records may be inspected within a reasonable time.
+- The right to inspect and review your educational records.
+You may submit a written request to the Registrar that specifies the record(s) you wish to inspect.
+SVA will make arrangements for access and notify you of the time and place where the record(s) may be inspected.

-- The right to file with the U.S. Department of Education a complaint concerning alleged failures by the School of Visual Arts to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures of SVA to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA is:

 U.S. Department of Education

 SVA may disclose Directory Information to third-party organizations without a student’s consent.
 Such outside organizations may include, but are not limited to, federal and state agencies offering jobs and educational benefits, potential employers, insurance agencies and financial institutions.

 “Directory Information” is defined by SVA as: student’s name, address, telephone number, email address, major field of study, enrollment status (undergraduate or graduate, full- or part-time), dates of attendance, and degree(s) conferred.

 If students wish to restrict the disclosure of directory information, they should complete a FERPA Disclosure Form, which is available at the Registrar’s Office and online by clicking here.